jep9731/academic-MSDS422-coursework/data_exploration/README.md

 ---

-## Data

-The data used is the Home Equity dataset that is used for credit risk analysis and loan default prediction.
-It contains information on 5,960 home equity loan applications, and its primary purpose is to predict whether an applicant will default on their loan.
-The dataset has 13 variables, with `BAD` as the target variable for predicting loan default and an amount variable to determine how much was lost.
-Additionally, in the `/data` folder, you will find a data dictionary that describes the variable types for each varaible and a short description on the values of each variable.

----

 ## Run

 To run the script, download `HMEQ_Loss.csv` from the data folder and store it alongside the `Pasaye_Assignment_1.py` script, so you do not have to change the path to the file in the script.